Fathiya Farah, MSc, BSc Integrative Counsellor, BACP Registered

 The initial consultation is for 1 hour and this provides the client with the opportunity to ask any questions and for me to get a sense of your needs.
 Any future sessions are for 50 minutes.

 BSc in Integrative Counselling

-I have seven years' experience of offering one to one counselling to young people and adults.
+I have nine years' experience of offering one to one counselling to young people and adults.
 I also specialise in working with survivors of childhood sexual abuse (CSA), as well as counselling secondary school students.